2014-15 CORE GROUP MEMBERS:

 Past GA Events Coordinator Rosemary Matson lives in Carmel Valley, CA, and is a member of the UU Church of the Monterey Peninsula.
 In 1977 she helped passage of UUA Women and Religion Resolution and served as co-convener of the first W&R Continental Committee.
 Also co-convener of Pacific Central District W&R Task Force.
 Rosemary initiated and processed the W&R application for affiliate status with the UUA in 2001.
 She initiated and co-authored the Gender Knot curriculum in 2003.
 Currently she is writing the history of UU women and religion movement, as she experienced it.

 Past Membership List Keeper Marnie Singer lives in Sunnyvale, CA and is an M.Div. student at Starr King School for the Ministry.
-Her past and present roles in W&R (both on the district and continental levels) are former Pacific Central District co-convener, co-organizer of numerous PCD W&R retreats, and keeper of the PCD and continental W&R databases.
+Her roles in W&R (both on the district and continental levels) are former Pacific Central District co-convener, co-organizer of numerous PCD W&R retreats, and keeper of the PCD and continental W&R databases.

 Past Co-Convenor Rev. Dorothy Emerson, Medford, MA, is a UU community minister, focusing on economic justice and empowerment.
 In the mid-1980s she served as co-convener of the Mass Bay District Women & Religion Committee.
 She founded and directed the UU Women's Heritage Society for many years and edited a book of UU women's writings, called Standing Before Us: UU Women and Social Reform, 1776-1936.
 More recently she edited Glorious Women, a compilation of sermons about women that won awards from MSUU (Ministerial Sisterhood Unitarian Universalist).
 She has been on the Core Group since 2004 and currently serves as co-convener.
 She lives near Boston with her long time partner, whom she was able to marry in 2004 thanks to the establishment of marriage equality in Massachusetts.
 Her great joy is that she is a grandmother!
+We carry some of her books in our STORE!

 Past Treasurer Geri Kennedy, Redwood City, CA

-Central Midwest District -- no current rep
+Central Midwest District -- Gretchen Ohmann - (see above)

 Florida -- no current rep; the Florida W&R group has dissolved.